syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/WebKit.md

 N> The above mentioned NuGet packages are available in [nuget.org](https://www.nuget.org/)

 * The QtBinaries folder is available in the package installed location.
-Set the path of the QtBinaries folder from package location to the <i>WebKitPath</i> property of BlinkConverterSettings.
+Set the path of the QtBinaries folder from package location to the <i>WebKitPath</i> property of WebKitConverterSettings.
 This is mandatory to set WebKitPath property with QtBinaries folder, otherwise the converter will throw WebKit assemblies are missing exception.

 ### VC++ Redistributable